 Boating in Style.
 From sunbathing on the cockpit lounger, to chatting with loved ones on the comfortable bow seats, to fishing with a few friends on a golden summer morning, the Sunliner 220 has the luxurious comfort and versatility you need to enjoy a variety of on-water pastimes.
 This floor plan provides a walk-through bow gate, swim platform access at the stern, two soft bow lounges and a plush L-shaped aft lounge.
 And anglers will delight in the Fish and Cruise ability which incorporates two stern fish seats, a well-appointed workstation and livewell.
 And when you’re not fishing, there’s plenty of space for the family to enjoy water sports, bask in sun-drenched comfort on the lounges and make memories together.

-To learn more about the Carlton Landing Boat Club, just call or email Laci Allen, our Boat Club Manager.
-She’ll be happy to sign you up, show you the ropes and get you out on the water!
+To learn more about the Carlton Landing Boat Club, just call or email Dusty Keener, our Boat Club Manager.
+He’ll be happy to sign you up, show you the ropes and get you out on the water!

 Frequently Asked Questions